 Letter case conversion in more scenarios.

-Except for the first letter being capitalized, you may also encounter other needs for letter case conversion in content operation.
-The Anqi CMS also provides the corresponding filters to meet these situations:
+In addition to capitalizing the first letter, you may also encounter other letter case conversion needs in content operations.
+Anqi CMS also provides corresponding filters to meet these situations:

 1. Convert the entire English string to lowercase:lower

-Sometimes, you may need to convert the entire English string to lowercase for unified display style or data matching.
-At this time, you can uselowerFilter:
+Sometimes, to maintain a consistent display style or for data matching, you may need to convert the entire English string to lowercase.
+At this point, you can uselowerFilter:

 {{ "HELLO WORLD"|lower }}